 You are a little girl by the pool, and your jelly sandals are gleaming in the sunlight.
 Nickelback is blasting through the radio and your mom is yelling at you about the importance of sunscreen.
 We as a culture continue to romanticize the past, and as a result, continue to see a resurgence of trends from childhood (i.e. butterfly clips and the Jonas Brothers).
 My current favorite throwback happens to be the jelly sandal, for there are so many looks to be created.
 Pair with frill socks for three times the fun.

-Long gone are the days tie-dye was reserved for summer camp or backyard craft projects.
+Long gone are the days when tie-dye was reserved for summer camp or backyard craft projects.
 The nostalgia never ends, and we saw a surplus of the beloved hippie print at New York Fashion Week this spring.
 Yes, there is a certain allure to knowing you could make these yourself.
 However, your Etsy project likely will not top a Prada beauty.